 It was a moment in the spotlight for sophomore advertising major Andrew Arbitell, who won the Peanut Chews billboard writing contest.
 Throughout April, his winning headine, “Enjoyed when the Rocky steps were just steps” will tower over I-95 near the Cottman Avenue exit.

 It’s a pretty good way to begin building a portfolio, not to mention the kudos he received from Jaws.

 “I’m blown away.
 What a brilliant young man.”
 Jaworski said.
 “It’s so cool that he’s a local guy and a Temple student.”

 Arbitell, 20, of Phoenixville, Pa., learned of the contest in Assistant Professor Joe Glennon’s “Intro to Copywriting” class.
 He explained a few details, encouraged his students to enter and then moved on with his lecture.
 “Immediately after he said it, I couldn’t keep my mind off the competition.
 I started writing down different ideas.”

 Part of the campaign

-Glennon says his student did a great job of capturing the spirit of the current Peanut Chews campaign, staying on message, but not rocking the boat.
+Glennon says his student did a great job of staying on message, but not rocking the creative boat.

 “Growing up near Philly sure helped him.
 Nostalgia is a very personal thing, hard to fake,” Glennon says.
 “As a Boston native, I couldn’t pull it off without being or feeling disingenuous.
 To me, the Rocky steps are the Rocky steps and have been since 1976.”